 4. Observe daily for development of a yellow color in the medium.
 Any yellow color change is indicative of a positive reaction.

 5. Confirmation of C. difficile should be performed on positive C Diff Banana Broth™ tubes using established methods, so corrective measures can be taken to eliminate environmental reservoirs from facilities and equipment to prevent cross-contamination and infection.

 INTERPRETATION OF RESULTS

-Development of turbidity and a yellow color change in the medium after incubation is indicative of growth and a positive mannitol fermentation reaction and suggests the presence of C. difficile.
+Development of turbidity and any yellow color change in the medium after incubation is indicative of growth and a positive mannitol fermentation reaction and suggests the presence of C. difficile.
 Perform confirmatory tests on positive tubes as outlined in the references or as established by laboratory procedure.(4,10)

-Lack of yellow color development is indicative of a negative mannitol fermentation reaction and suggests the absence of C. difficile.
+Lack of any yellow color development is indicative of a negative mannitol fermentation reaction and suggests the absence of C. difficile.

 Established confirmatory methods such as C. difficile latex tests (e.g. Cat. no. M41), enzyme immunoassays (EIA) for toxins A and B or glutamate dehydrogenase, spectrophotometric analysis, and PCR tests for toxin B genes are required for confirmatory testing following culture in C Diff Banana Broth™.(2)

 This product should be incubated with the caps tightly sealed to create an atmosphere of reduced oxygen tension required to support the growth of C. difficile.
 Failure to incubate with tight caps may produce delayed reactions or erroneous results.

 Sample testing should take into account the confirmatory assay being performed and the type of swab recommended for use with the assay as indicated by the manufacturer's technical literature or instructions for use (IFU).